civicrm/civicrm-upgrade-test/README.md

 ### Pre-Requisites

  * Have a Unix-like environment (bash)
- * Install Drupal 7, CiviCRM, and Drush
+ * Install CiviCRM and either Drupal+Drush or WordPress+WP CLI.
  * Configure the username/password for a MySQL administrator in  ~/.my.cnf

 ### Setup